Seirdy/seirdy.one/content/posts/website-best-practices.md

 </figcaption>
 </figure>

 Leveraging containment is a progressive enhancement, so there aren't any serious implications for older browsers.
-I plan on eventually using it for my site footers and Webmention lists.
+I use it for my site footers and endnotes.

 Using containment for content at the bottom of the page is relatively safe.
 Using it for content earlier in the page risks introducing [layout shifts](#layout-shifts).
 Eliminate the layout shifts by calculating a value for the `contain-intrinsic-size` property. <cite><a href="https://www.terluinwebdesign.nl/en/css/calculating-contain-intrinsic-size-for-content-visibility/">Calculating 'contain-intrinsic-size' for 'content-visibility'</a></cite>, by {{<indieweb-person first-name="Thijs" last-name="Terluin" url="https://www.terluinwebdesign.nl/en/about-us/thijs-terluin/" org="Teluin Webdesign" org-url="https://www.terluinwebdesign.nl/en/">}}, is a comprehensive guide to calculating intrinsic size values.